 While doing your own research is always a good idea, don’t forget to utilize your HVAC technician as a resource.
 At Minnick’s, our technicians have experience installing and servicing many brands of HVAC units, and therefore, can speak to the specific pros and cons between furnace manufacturer brands.

 More importantly than just leaning on our past work and experiences, our technicians also perform a Manual J Load Calculation.
-This is a proven way to determine what size unit your home requires based on its characteristics such as square footage, the position of walls, building materials, and etc. Buying a new furnace is an important investment and we want to make it easier for you to make an informed decision.
+This is a proven way to determine what size unit your home requires based on its characteristics such as square footage, the position of walls, and building materials.

 We hope you’ve found this article helpful in finding the perfect furnace for your home.